-Culture Representation: Taking place in the fictional Adventure City in North America, the animated film “PAW Patrol: The Movie” features a predominantly white cast of characters (with a few African Americans, Latinos and Asians) representing the middle-class and working-class.
+Culture Representation: Taking place in the fictional Adventure City in North America, the animated film “PAW Patrol: The Movie” features talking dog characters and a predominantly white cast of human characters (with a few African Americans, Latinos and Asians) representing the middle-class and working-class.

 Culture Clash: A boy and his team of rescue dogs must stop a villainous mayor, whose demented plans to control everything end up causing dangerous hazards to people in the city.

 Culture Audience: “PAW Patrol: The Movie” will appeal primarily to fans of the “Paw Patrol” TV series and people who want escapist entertainment that can be enjoyed by viewers of of wide age ranges.